Rotorua (electorate): History

 In 2008 Chadwick was defeated by National candidate Todd McClay who won the electorate with a majority of 5,067 votes.
 In the 2011 election McClay again returned as the member for Rotorua, increasing his majority to 7,357 votes.
 In 2014, McClay was elected as MP for a third term beating television personality Tāmati Coffey by a similar majority to that in the previous election.

 Rotorua is also an electorate where the New Zealand First party does well, with its biggest appeal among provincial New Zealanders, and as results in 1996 indicate, Māori: in the three most recent elections, New Zealand First has polled around three per cent higher in Rotorua than it did in the rest of New Zealand.

-Members of Parliament for Rotorua
+Members of Parliament

 Unless otherwise stated, all MPs terms began and ended at general elections.